darthmayhem/SeleniumPOC/README.md

 the tests can be run by one of the following:

-Spec results: `npm run test:spec`
+Spec results: `npm run test:all:spec`

-Json results: `npm run test:json`
+Json results: `npm run test:all:json`